MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-data-hdfs.md

     rxDataStep(air7x,air7t)

-## Write a composite XDF on HDFS
+## Write a composite XDF

-On HDFS, the .xdf file format can store data in a composite set of files rather than a single file.
+A *composite XDF* refers to a collection of .xdf files rather than a single .xdf out file.
+You can create a composite .xdf if you want to load, refresh, and analyze a file subset.
 A composite set consists of a named directory with two subdirectories, *data* and *metadata*, containing split data .xdfd files and metadata .xdfm files, respectively.
 The .xdfm file contains the metadata for all of the .xdfd files under the same parent folder.

-> [!Note]
-> Split files remain within a single HDFS block.
-The HDFS block size varies from installation to installation, but is typically either 64MB or 128MB.
-For more in depth information about the composite XDF format and its use within a Hadoop compute context, see [Get started with HadoopMR and RevoScaleR](scaler-hadoop-getting-started.md).
->
-> You can split files on any platform, not just HDFS.
-For more information, see [XDF files](scaler-data-xdf.md).
+**RxXdfData** is used to specify a composite set, and **rxImport** is used to read in the data and output the generated files.

+When the compute context is **RxHadoopMR**, a composite set of XDF is always created.
+In a local compute context, which you can use on HDFS, you must specify the option *createCompositeSet=TRUE* within the **RxXdfData** if you want the composite set.

 **To create a composite file**

-1. Optionally, set the compute context to **RxHadoopMR** or **RxSpark**.
-In these compute contexts, creating a composite set is the default.
-Otherwise, use the default local compute context and add *createCompositeSet* to force the composite set.
+1. Use **RxGetComputeContext()** to determine whether you need to set *createCompositeSet*.
+In **RxHadoopMR** or **RxSpark**, you can omit the argument.
+For local compute context, add *createCompositeSet=TRUE* to force the composite set.
 2. Use **RxTextData** to create a data source object based on a single file or a directory of files.
 3. Use **RxXdfData** to create an XDF for use as the *outFile* argument.
 3. Use **rxImport** function to read source files and save the output as a composite XDF.